pdf-association/arlington-pdf-model/TestGrammar/README.md

 1. validates all TSV files in an Arlington TSV file set.
     - Check the uniformity (number of columns), if all types are one of Arlington types, etc.
-    - Does NOT check declarative functions
+    - Does **NOT** yet check or validate predicates (declarative functions)
 2. validates a PDF file against an Arlington TSV file set.
 Starting from trailer, the tool validates:
-    - if all required keys are present
+    - if all required keys are present (_inheritance is currently not implemented_)
-    - if values are of correct type
+    - if values are of correct type (_processing of predicates (declarative functions) are not supported_)
-    - if objects are indirect if required
+    - if objects are indirect if required (_requires pdfium PDF SDK to be used_)
-    - if value is correct if PossibleValues are defined
+    - if value is correct if `PossibleValues` are defined (_processing of predicates (declarative functions) are not supported_)
-    - all error messages are prefixed with "Error:" to enable post-processing
+    - all error messages are prefixed with `Error:` to enable post-processing
 3. recursively validates a folder containing many PDF files.
     - for PDFs with duplicate filenames, an underscore is appended to the report filename to avoid overwriting.
 4. compares the Arlington PDF model grammar with the Adobe DVA FormalRep